cvra/cvra.github.io/_posts/2018-04-21-cvra-second-swisseurobot.md

 ![CVRA team with our two robots, Order & Chaos](/images/posts/swisseurobot2018/team.jpg)

-As we are in the first three Swiss teams, we will represent Switzerland in the European finals.
+As we are in the first three Swiss teams, we will represent Switzerland in the Eurobot finals.
 It will take place from May 9th to May 13th in La Roche-sur-Yon, France.
 The two other teams qualified with us are Happy Social Robot from Rapperswill (Swiss champion) and TeamAuto from Yverdon (4th).